Romina Mondello

 Romina Mondello (born 1 March 1974) is an Italian actress and television personality.

 Life and career

-Born in Rome, at young age Mondello attended a theater workshop under the stage director Candido Coppetelli and studied singing and classical and modern dance.
-After entering the Miss Italia selections in 1992, the same year she was cast in the variety shows Bulli e pupe and Non è la Rai.
+Born in Rome, Italy, at young age Mondello attended a theater workshop under the stage director Candido Coppetelli and studied singing and classical and modern dance.
+After entering the Miss Italia selections in 1992, the same year she was cast in the variety shows Bulli e pupe and Non è la RAI.
 She made her acting debut in 1993, in the film Estasi, alongside Ornella Muti.
-The notoriety came in 1995 with the TV-series La piovra in season 7, which was immediately followed by the successful action film Palermo-Milan One Way by Claudio Fragasso.
+The notoriety came in 1995 with the TV series La piovra in season 7, which was immediately followed by the successful action film Palermo – Milan One Way by Claudio Fragasso.
 Active in films, television and on stage, Mondello is married to a publisher of art books and has a son, Lupo.